BLUEAMETHYST-Studios/bubble/README.md

 ## The code

-You can find the code of Bubble in the [docs folder](https://github.com/BLUEAMETHYST-Studios/bubble/tree/main/docs). \
+You can find the code of Bubble in the root folder of this github. \
-It's build out of one [HTML file](https://github.com/BLUEAMETHYST-Studios/bubble/tree/main/docs/index.html) and one [CSS file](https://github.com/BLUEAMETHYST-Studios/bubble/tree/main/docs/style.css).
+It's build out of one [HTML file](https://github.com/BLUEAMETHYST-Studios/bubble/tree/main/index.html) and one [CSS file](https://github.com/BLUEAMETHYST-Studios/bubble/tree/main/style.css).

 ## Contributing